Andrew-Reid/d3-slippy/README.md

 ### slippy.center(*[longitude,latitude]*)

-Same as a D3-geoprojection, takes a geographic coordinate ([longitude,latitude]) and places the map center at this location. *Map size must be correct for the center to be place properly.*
+Almost the same as a D3-geoprojection, takes a geographic coordinate ([longitude,latitude]) and places the map center at this location.
+Differs D3-geoprojections in that the center coordinate is a typical latitude/longitude, and not affected by any projection rotation. *Map size must be correct for the center to be placed properly.*

 ### slippy.scale(*scale*)

 Largely the same as a D3 geoMercator projection.
 If an argument is provided, specifies a scale.
 The default is 960 / (π * 2), where 960 is the default width of the slippy map.
 If no scale is provided returns the map scale.
-When zooming this scale does not change - instead the zoom scale is applied on top of the map scale.
+The map scale represents the scale with no zoom applied (starting state), zoom is applied on top of this internally.

+### slippy.setTileDepth(*depth*)

+Sets the projection scale to an appropriate value given a specified tile depth.

 ### slippy.rotate(*rotate*)